 Please consult the Wheaton College Student Handbook for all student policies.
 If you have additional questions that aren't addressed here, please contact the Residence Life Office at email@example.com or 630.752.5427.

 Disclaimer: The Student Handbook serves as a general reference guide regarding Wheaton College’s policies, procedures, and services.
-While every effort is made to verify the accuracy of information, Student Development and Graduate Student Care reserve the right to revise, amend or change items set out in this Handbook without notice.
+While every effort is made to verify the accuracy of information, Student Development and Graduate Student Life reserve the right to revise, amend or change items set out in this Handbook without notice.
 The Vice President for Student Development and Associate Dean of Student Care & Services have discretion to modify procedures used for a special investigation or adjudication, as circumstances warrant.
 Where there is disagreement as to the interpretation of the provisions of this handbook, the interpretation by the Vice President for Student Development is final.
 Nothing in this handbook is intended to, nor does establish any contractual obligation on the part of the College.

 Frequently Asked Questions